Advertisement

 Can opioid addiction be prevented or avoided?

-In general, you are more likely to avoid addiction if you can use opioid drugs no longer than a week.
+In general, you are more likely to avoid addiction if you use opioid drugs no longer than a week.
 Research shows that using them for more than a month can make you dependent on them.

 Opioid addiction treatment